-What happens when you've been paid too much housing benefit?
+What happens if you've been paid too much housing benefit or council tax support?

 What is an overpayment?

-An overpayment is an amount of housing benefit which has been paid to you but which you were not entitled to receive.
+An overpayment is an amount of housing benefit or council tax support which has been paid to you but which you were not entitled to receive.
 They occur if something happens which changes the amount of your benefit, but we did not know about this change at the time.

 This could be something like: